 SC: What needs does it answer?

 VE: API Fortress is a single platform that helps developers, QA, DevOps, and Product Managers collaborate on understanding the quality of their API program.
-Every stakeholder has access, and can understand, the real-time and historical health of their APIs.
+Every stakeholder has access and can understand, the real-time and historical health of their APIs.
 It finds the problems that people do not think of, and when found instantly notifies everyone with detailed information to help diagnose the cause.

 SC: Why is API testing across the entire lifecycle important?

-VE: Today’s competitive advantage is speed of innovation, and APIs are key to that.
+VE: Today’s competitive advantage is the speed of innovation, and APIs are key to that.
 With that rapid innovation, comes an even greater possibility of bugs and errors.
 With API Fortress, a single API test checks that every stage of the API lifecycle is in line with the original contract.
 A single platform that unifies every team that is part of the process.
 APIs have become a product and need to be treated that way.